Matt Natalotto is a former resident of Vietnam and ongoing Swannie who just happens to live in Manila.

 Vietnam faced the host nation after they successfully accounted for the defending champs, Malaysia, in their group stage.

 The importance and urgency of sudden death stage was not lost on players from either team and an increased determination and desperation was visible from the outset.
-Before the game, the Swans team had the privilege of being addressed by Barry Davis (former Essendon and North Melbourne Great) who emphasized the importance of getting to the ball first and not playing from behind.
+Before the game, the Swans team had the privilege of being addressed by (former Essendon and North Melbourne Great) who emphasized the importance of getting to the ball first and not playing from behind.
 His words were not lost on us and the efforts of New Josh Daley and Nathan Milner have to be recognized for their incredible work load in this game.

 On a dry, hard and dusty center square they threw themselves under the packs on countless efforts.
 Their work, along with their midfield associates began to pay off as Vietnam skipped to a small lead.
 However the Eagles were also starting to link up and in a super tough first half, it was the Philippines team which held a small half time lead.